Somnid/webrott/part9/walls3.md

 Refactor with internal formats
 ------------------------------

 Along with the visual aids described below, it became obvious we can start simplifying.
 Right now we have `rott-image`, `doom-image` and `rott-wall`.
 Rather than add another `wolf-wall` and `wolf-image` it makes more sense to start carrying around these things in a standard representation.
 The new `index-bitmap` will take care of rendering anything in this format.
-To keep it simply images will be a 2D array of rows, then columns.
+To keep it simple, images will be a 2D array of rows, then columns.
 Each value in the array will be an index and you must also give `index-bitmap` the pallet.
 We can have other renderers too.
 For example, the `pallet-extractor` and `TROOA1.html` output as tables instead so we get nice gridlines and can overlay data.

 Pallets too will get their own format which is a single array of 3-value tuples as explained above.
 Then we can combine all the image custom elements and just worry about the algorithms to unpack them.